Table of Contents

 A physical inventory of all non-exempt sealed sources and/or devices received and possessed under the license will be conducted at least each six months.
 Records of the inventory will be maintained for a minimum of five years.

-Sealed Sources contained in Liquid Scintillation Counters and Gas Chromatographs shall only be removed by RSOS to ensure proper disposal.
+Sealed Sources contained in Liquid Scintillation Counters and Gas Chromatographs shall only be removed by RSOS, or an appropriate vendor, to ensure proper disposal.

 All transfers of RAM between AUs require prior approval by the RSOS.
 The RSOS confirms that the requested isotope, chemical compound and activity is allowed by the recipient's Authorization.
 A RSOS release number is assigned and the researcher is provided with the appropriate documentation.
 A record of the transfer is documented to ensure that all appropriate RAM inventory records are updated.